 Photo: Glowgolf Wichita Facebook page.

 Located in Northwest Wichita, Glow golf offers a unique and fun way to play miniature golf.
 The facility offers dozens of holes that are filled with glow in the dark obstacles.
 The holes increase in difficulty, so you might need to make a few trick shots here and there, but golfers of any age and skill level can play!
 The putters and golf balls glow, too, so players can see where they’re aiming.
 If your ball isn’t bright enough for your liking, stations are set up around the facility where you can brighten your ball!
-Glow golf is located at 2243 N. Ridge Rd, on the northwest corner of the intersection of 21st Street.
 Glow golf is open from 3:30 p.m. until 10 p.m. on weeknights, 11 a.m. until 11 p.m. on Saturdays, and noon until 8 p.m. on Sundays.
 Glow golf also offers a laser maze challenge, where guests have to climb through lasers in record time without breaking the beams!
 Tickets for Glow golf are $10 each for adults, $8 each for children ages 5-12, and $5 for children four and under.

 Photo: Laser Quest Wichita Facebook page.